-Recent legislation in thirteen states to raise the minimum wage, various increases in some cities across the country, and news that an executive order may soon mandate an increase on federal contracts, means small business owners will face yet another challenge to build, sustain and grow their business in a difficult economic environment.
+Recent legislation in many states to raise the minimum wage, various increases in some cities across the country, an increase on minimum wage for federal contracts, and ongoing pressure on legislatures to enact more increases, means small business owners face a constant challenge to build, sustain and grow their business in a difficult economic environment.

 According to the National Federation of Independent Businesses (NFIB), the small-business sector has historically created two-thirds of net new private jobs in the U.S. economy, however, this sector has been slow to recover in recently due, in part, to a series of government policies.
-For instance, higher taxes, increases to health-care costs, more costly regulations, and now the potential minimum wage increase impact small businesses ability to recover and grow.
+For instance, higher taxes, increases to health-care costs, more costly regulations, and minimum wage increases impact small businesses' ability to recover and grow.